 By José Alberto Hermosillo

-Stunningly photographed and well-executed, “Drunken Birds” reveals its three uniquely opposite characters' beliefs, actions, and passions with poetic regard.
+Stunningly photographed and well-executed, “Drunken Birds” reveals the beliefs, actions, and passions of its three uniquely opposite characters with poetic regard across Canada and Mexico.

 “Drunken Birds” centers its narrative on love, abandonment, and coming-of-age memories.
-Divided into three acts just as “Days of Heaven,” “Amores Perros,” and “Magnolia,” the Canadian production unfolds a compelling dramatization not far from reality.
+Divided into three acts, like “Days of Heaven,” “Amores Perros,” and “Magnolia,” the Canadian production offers a compelling dramatization not far from reality.

-Inspired by the seasonal migrant workers in Canada, the film opens with a young man arriving at an apartment complex in Montréal and continues with a flashback set in Mexico, showing a mansion complete with white tigers and other abandoned unrestrained animals.
+Inspired by seasonal migrant workers in Canada, the film opens with a young man arriving at an apartment complex in Montréal, then shifts to a flashback in Mexico, where it shows a mansion with white tigers and other abandoned, unrestrained animals.
 Then, a portrait of a man who, more than a patriarch, is a drug lord.
-He is spending some time in prison because someone betrayed him.
+He is spending time in prison because someone betrayed him.

-The place holds a secret of a love triangle, in which Willi (Jorge Antonio Guerrero) falls for Narco’s wife, Marlena (Yoshira Escárrega).
-Fearing for their lives, the young lovers flee to Canada in opposite directions.
+The place holds a secret: a love triangle in which Willi (Jorge Antonio Guerrero) falls for Narco’s wife, Marlena (Yoshira Escárrega).
+Fearing for their lives, the young lovers flee to Canada, each taking a different route.

-At the Ferme, Vinet – one of the oldest agricultural centers outside Quebec – Willi, among other seasonal workers, learns the rules and responsibilities of harvesting lettuces.
-Four years pass, and Willy still misses Marlena, the love of his life.
+At the Ferme, Vinet – one of the oldest agricultural centers outside Quebec – Willi, along with other seasonal workers, learns the rules and responsibilities of harvesting lettuce.
+Four years pass, and Willi still misses Marlena, the love of his life.

 It is hard to forget a loved one, even in a tranquil oasis.